jnicholson3/Web-Development-Boot-Camp-/README.md

 # Web-Development-Boot-Camp

 This repository includes some of the projects that were completed throughout the duration of this boot camp in which I learned HTML, CSS, Javascript, jQuery, etc..
+Visit https://www.udemy.com/the-web-developer-bootcamp/ for more info.

 # Project List: